OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 ```

-If you are using a different platform, refer to the documentation for your platform to download the FIM images onto your Agilex® PCIe Attach Platform.
+If you are using a different platform, refer to the documentation for your platform to download the FIM images onto your Agilex™ PCIe Attach Platform.

 ### **2.8.
 Set up required Environment Variables**